shmcfarl/calisti_workshop/03-traffic.md

 ![traffic m1](images/mtraffic_1.png)

 Select the "movies" service, then "TRAFFIC MANAGEMENT".
 You can see a pre-defined traffic management rule.
-You will notice that the defind traffic splitting ratio is 33% for each version of the movies service.
+You will notice that the defined traffic splitting ratio is 33% for each version of the movies service.

 ![traffic m2](images/mtraffic_2.png)